fanfanlatulipe26/XGZP6897D/README.md

 `void readSensor(float &temperature, float &pressure);`
 Return both temperature in degrees Celsius and pressure in Pa (the datasheet is not clear on how to read only one value….)
 Temperature and pressure may be negative.

+`void readRawSensor(int16_t &rawTemperature, int32_t &rawPressure);`
+ Return raw integer values for temperature and pressure.
+ The raw integer value of temperature must be devided by 256 to convert in degree Celsius.
+ The raw integer value of pressure must be divided by the K factor to convert in Pa.

 ## Platforms
 This library has been tested on Arduino UNO, Arduino ProMini, ESP32 and ESP8266.